 I am deeply saddened that two people working on behalf of ESB Group lost their lives in 2020.
 Richard Scott, a plant maintenance electrician with NIE Networks and Andrew Fleming, a road surfacing sub-contractor died in separate incidents in August.
-Safety is a priority for ESB and these accidents remind us of the hazards of our industry and reinforce our commitment to doing everything that we have robust safety systems and structures in place, we are also working to further embed a strong safety culture and mindset through our Safe and Sound programme.
+Safety is a priority for ESB and these accidents remind us of the hazards of our industry and reinforce our commitment to doing everything we can to keep people safe.
+As well as ensuring that we have robust safety systems and structures in place, we are also working to further embed a strong safety culture and mindset through our Safe and Sound programme.
 During the year, new safety measures and controls were implemented and total safety incidents fell by circa 12% following an overall downward trend in lagging performing indicators.
 Proactive measures were adopted throughout ESB to control the spread of COVID-19 and we continue to monitor this situation to protect the health and wellbeing of our colleagues, customers and the public.